altineller/TM4C123Base/README.md

 It can be programmed using CCS, gcc-arm, or Energia, and it is thoroughly tested.
 To program it, you either need a TM4C123GXL board or an external debug probe like XDS110.

 Although 402 size smd components are used, it is relatively easy to solder it with hand using a hot air station.
 The gerbers are produced so any board house can build them.

+This board has been extensively tested, and also powers the robotics project at https://github.com/altineller/DuckiePilot